-do be for eteaching.
-In other words, the objectives of teacher and pupils are called instructional objectives.
+dobe for et each ing.
+In other words, the objectives of teacher and pupils are called in structional objectives.
 This process is also known as task description.
-By this element, we can differentiatetheobjectives of schools, teachers and pupils.
+By this element, we can differentiate the objectives of schools, teachers and pupils.

-(ii) Entering Behaviour.
+- (ii) Entering Behaviour.
 Entering behaviours mean those abilities or behaviours of the pupilswhich are necessary for the understanding of contents.
-In simple words, in order to acquire thelevel according to teacher's expectations, in future, the present level of pupils' knowledge andskills the enteringbehaviour.
-Enteringbehaviorexists where the instructions start.

-(iii) Instructional Procedure.
-This element means those teaching activities which are used for the presentation of the contents.
+In simple words, in order to acquire thelevel according to teacher's expectations, in future, the present level of pupils' knowledge andskills the entering behaviour.
+Entering behavior exists where the instructions start. - (iii) Instructional Procedure.
+This element means those teaching activities which are used for the the presentation of the contents.
 Instructional process is known as the practical aspect of teaching.
-Inthis spect, various methods, techniques, strategiesetc. are used.

-(b) A Computer based Teaching Model.
+In Inthis aspect, various methods, techniques, strategies etc. are used. - (iv) Performance Assessment.
+This step means those tests on the basis of which a teacher takesdecisions.
+He decides the limits upto which a pupil has acquired the efficiency in the contents.
+In this step, performance may be measured by any method, but it should be valid, reliable, objective and efficient.
+Hence, the tests which are used in this step should be objective and efficient. - (b) A Computer based Teaching Model.
 The teaching model was developed by LowrenceStuloro and Daniel Davis in1965.
 This is the most complicated model.
-This model has thefollowingelements-

-(i) Entering behaviour of the pupil.(ii) Determination of Instructional objectives.(iii) Teachingaspect-In this element, computer teaching is selected according to the entering behaviors ofpupilsandinstructionalobjectives.
-Theperformances of the pupils are evaluated.
+This model has thefollowing elements- - (i) Entering behaviour of the pupil.(ii) Determination of Instructional objectives.(iii) Teachingaspect-In this element, computer teaching is selected according to the entering behaviors - ofpupilsandinstructionalobjectives.
+The performances of the pupils are evaluated.
 If the evaluation is satisfactory, then another teaching plan is presented.
 In this model, the teaching and diagnosis go side by side.
 On the basis of diagnosis, remedial teaching is provided.
-In this model, individual differences are also given importance.

-(c) A Teaching Model for School Learning.
+In this model, individual differences are also given importance. - (c) A Teaching Model for School Learning.
 This model was developed by John Carol.
-Hisassumption was that the time according to the needs of the pupils is considered as important and essential component.
-This model has the following important elements-

-(i)Definitionofobjectives in behavioural terms.
+Hisassumption was that the time according to the needs of the pupils is considered as important and and assential component.
+This model has the following important elements- - (i)Definitionofobjectives in behavioural terms.

-(ii) Moreimportancetointelligenceand performanceorachievementinenteringbehaviours.
+$(ii)\ More importance to intelligence and \ performance or a chieve mentinentering behaviours.$

-(iii) Thelevelofinstructions should beaccording to the pupils.

-(iv) Toprovide appropriate timeforlearningaccordingto theneeds of thepupils.

-(v) For achievement, the pupils should have mastery.
+- (iii) Thelevelofinstructions should be according to the pupils. - (iv) Toprovide appropriate timeforlearning according to the needs of the pupils. - (v) For achievement, the pupils should have mastery.
 In this model, in the process of instruction, the pupils are provided with full opportunities.
 They are provided with time according to theirneeds in order to control the individual differences.
-Its main drawback is that the achievementtests cannot be administered in a systematic way.

-d) An Interaction Model of Teaching.
+Its main drawback is that the achievement tests cannot be administered in a systematic way. - d) An Interaction Model of Teaching.
 Its another name is- Neel A. Flander's (1960) socialinteraction model-1.
-Flander has considered teaching process as an interaction process.Flanderhas divided class-room behaviours in ten categories.
+Flander has considered teaching process as an interaction process.
+Flanderhas divided class-room behaviours in ten categories.
 It is also known as Flander's Ten CategorySystem.
 In this model, the behaviours of teachers and pupils are analyzed.
-This model has thefollowingelements or aspects-

-(i) Objectives or Focus-Thenature of interaction between a teacher and pupils is determined.

-(ii) EnteringBehaviours-Itincludes pupil'sfeelingideas and current information.

-(iii) Presentation-Verbal interaction occurs between a teacher and pupils which extends to theindirecteffect.

-(iv) Evaluation-Inthis, the achievement or performance are evaluated by tests and the effectiveness of the interaction is decided.
-It is evident in this model, an interaction between at eacher and the pupil is more emphasized.
+This model has the following elements or aspects- - (i) Objectivesor Focus-Thenatureofinteraction between at eacher and pupils is determined. - (ii) EnteringBehaviours-Itincludes pupil'sfeelingideas and current information. - (iii) Presentation-Verbal interaction occurs between a teacher and pupils which extends to the indirect effect. - (iv) Evaluation-Inthis, the achievement or performance are evaluated by tests and the effectiveness of the interaction is decided.
+It is evident in this model, an interaction between attacher and the pupil is more emphasized.
 In this model, the analysis or observation of non-verbal interaction cannot be made.
 Another drawback of this model is that no decision can be taken regarding the contents in this model